 Their ears need to last a lifetime, so protect them with infant ear protection when needed.
 But how do you know what noises are too loud?

-A lot of studies has been done into just what is too noisy for an infant’s or child’s hearing.
+A lot of studies have been done into just what is too noisy for an infant’s or child’s hearing.
 It is not much different from what you can take (maybe slightly lower).

-However, your baby is not going to be able to tell you if something is too loud, or move away from noises that are uncomfortable.
+However, your baby will not tell you if something is too loud, or move away from noises that are uncomfortable.
 Sudden noises can startle and frighten your baby, as they do not understand what they are.

-The Memphis Department of Education suggests, that if you cannot hear a conversation around you easily, because of any background noise, or you can’t hear what someone is saying who is about three feet away, then the sound is too loud.
-Your infant would need some form of kids ear protection in this situation
+The Memphis Department of Education suggests that if you cannot hear a conversation around you easily, because of any background noise, or you can’t hear what someone is saying who is about three feet away, then the sound is too loud.
+Your infant would need kids ear protection in this situation.

 If your child is older, and listening to music on headphones, you should not be able to hear the music from a distance of arm’s length away.